Just because a bank requests information, that does not necessarily mean the bank is entitled to receive such information.

 certification were correct.

-Again, third parties are fully protected in relying on a Certification of Trust that complies with the statute.
-So if that is the case, why do banks routinely tell clients that they must produce all trust agreement papers for the bank?
+Again, third parties are protected from any liability resulting from relying on a Certification of Trust that complies with the statute.
+So, why then do banks routinely tell clients that they must produce all trust agreement papers for the bank?
 Why indeed.
 I have a few responses to that query, some of which are more than a little cynical but based on a much personal experience dealing with such bank requests.

 (8) A person making a demand for the trust instrument in addition to a certification of trust or excerpts is liable for costs, expenses, attorney fees, and damages if the court determines that the person did not act in good faith in demanding the trust instrument.

 Another reason why banks often tell customers they must provide the bank all trust papers is that banks are in a “regulated” business environment which does require the bank to gather a significant amount of personal data.
-Banks, therefore, are geared quite often towards asking for just about everything they can get their hands on and then sifting through such information on their end to find what they actually need.
+Banks, therefore, are geared towards asking for just about everything they can get their hands on and then sifting through such information on their end to find what they actually need.
 I think the mindset is often that it is far better to request more and have a little too much (i.e., unnecessary data) than not to request enough and then be left without an important piece of information the bank needs–especially when the regulators come looking at bank records.
 In this same context, people who deal with banks are somewhat accustomed to banks asking for a LOT of information, on a regular basis.
 For example, have you tried applying for a loan lately?
-Even just to open a bank account, the scope of requested information is quite unbelievable.
+Just to open a bank account, the scope of requested information is quite remarkable (and not in a good way).
 Accordingly, it is often the case that people expect the bank is going to require lots and lots of very personal information and they usually don’t think much of it when the bank asks for copies of all estate planning papers.

 Why am I cynical about this process and the behind-the-scenes stuff at some banks?
 Because the following scenario has played out time and time and time again in the past several years: